Skip to main content

 Next Topic: Getting Things Done (GTD) Cheat Sheet

 Earned Value Management (EVM) is a project performance measurement methodology that integrates scope, schedule, and cost data to provide objective assessments of project health and predictive forecasting capabilities.
-Developed from the U.S. Department of Defense's Cost/Schedule Control Systems Criteria (C/SCSC) in 1967 and standardized through ANSI/EIA-748, EVM enables project managers to quantify work performed against planned work and actual expenditures, revealing both schedule and cost variances early enough to enable corrective action.
-Unlike traditional project tracking that treats cost and schedule separately, EVM uses a common unit of measure—typically dollars—to answer three fundamental questions: What did we plan to accomplish?
+Developed from the U.S. Department of Defense's Cost/Schedule Control Systems Criteria (C/SCSC) in 1967 and standardized through EIA-748 — now Revision E (published February 2026, 27 streamlined guidelines) — EVM enables project managers to quantify work performed against planned work and actual expenditures, revealing both schedule and cost variances early enough to enable corrective action.
+Unlike traditional project tracking that treats cost and schedule separately, EVM uses a common unit of measure — typically dollars — to answer three fundamental questions: What did we plan to accomplish?
 What did we actually accomplish?
 What did it cost us?
-This unified framework transforms subjective progress assessments into quantitative performance indices (CPI, SPI) and projections (EAC, ETC), making EVM the industry standard for performance measurement on complex government contracts, large-scale construction projects, and enterprise initiatives requiring rigorous cost-schedule integration and accountability.
+This unified framework transforms subjective progress assessments into quantitative performance indices (CPI, SPI) and projections (EAC, ETC), making EVM the industry standard for performance measurement on complex government contracts, large-scale construction projects, and enterprise initiatives — with AI/BI tools increasingly accelerating data collection, analysis, and real-time forecasting.

 What This Cheat Sheet Covers